msftrncs/PwshJSONtoPList/README.md

 ### Output

-The output of this function is an array of strings (`[string[]]`).
+The output of this function is a single string (`[string]`).
 Use Out-File or Set-Content and be sure to assign the correct encoding.
 You may also use the `[xml]` accelerator when assigning the output to a variable, and then use XML cmdlets or tools on the result.

 Note:
 - Escapes only '&lt;', '&amp;' and '&gt;'.
 - The PList XML generator should be complete, with regard to item data type handling.
+- Objects that possess recursive backreferences (loops) will lock up the function.
+There is no `-Depth` parameter yet.